openmobilityfoundation/curb-data-specification/curbs/README.md

 purposes such as routing, finding legal parking, loading, and pick-up/drop-off spots, or analyzing curb utilization over time.

+## ⚠ Beta
+> **This feature is current a draft of the initial CDS beta.
+It will be change as development and real-world feedback happens.**

+## Endpoints

-There are three different levels of geography that can be specified in the Curbs API:
+There are four different endpoints that are part of the Curbs API:

   - A [Curb Zone](#curb-zone) is a contiguous region of curb space on a single block face that is regulated in a particular way.
 Defining curb zones is *required* as part of the Curbs API.